Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/101-Architecture.md

 1. The **hardware architecture** of the supercomputer, which is something that we discuss in this section.

+2. The **operating system**: The operating system requires different tunings for supercomputers that want to support very large parallel jobs.
+In this chapter, we will discuss the so-called **OS jitter**: Work of the OS on the background can break scalability of large parallel applications.
+    Hence Linux on the compute nodes of LUMI lacks some features that you may be used to from your workstation or smaller clusters.

-2. The **middleware**: the layers of software that sit between the application on one hand and the hardware and operating system on the other hand.
-LUMI runs a sligthly modified version of Linux.
-    But Linux is not a supercomputer operating system.
+3. The **middleware**: the layers of software that sit between the application on one hand and the hardware and operating system on the other hand.
+Even with the tunings that we mentioned above, Linux is not a supercomputer operating system.
 Missing functionality in Linux is offered by other software layers instead that on supercomputers often come as part of the programming environment.
-    This is a topic of discussion in several sessions of this course.
+    This is a topic of discussion in several presentations in this course.

-3. The **application**.
+4. The **application**.
 This is very domain-specific and application-specific and hence cannot be the topic of a general course like this one.
 In fact, there are so many different applications and often considerable domain knowledge is required so that a small support team like the one of LUMI cannot provide that information.

-4. Moreover, the way an application should be used may even depend on **the particular problem that you are trying to solve**.
+5. Moreover, the way an application should be used may even depend on **the particular problem that you are trying to solve**.
 Bigger problems, bigger computers, and different settings may be needed in the application.